Venues 2026

 Curzon Cinema

-A three-screen boutique cinema in Sheffield's city centre, Curzon Cinema is housed in a converted 19th Century bank and boasts as stunning rooftop bar and terrace.
+A three-screen boutique cinema in Sheffield, Curzon is housed in a converted 19th Century bank with a stunning rooftop bar and terrace.

 Venue information